-These are the courses that will be taught during the Spring 2020 semester.
+These are the courses that may be taught during the Spring 2021 semester.

 This course examines the emergence of environmental consciousness in the United States throughout the 20th century.
 Students in this course will study the original writings of some of the most important thinkers and activists in the history of environmentalism, examine the social contexts in which their ideas formed, and consider their relevance to contemporary sustainability issues.